mozilla-bteam/bmo/docs/en/rst/administering/groups.rst

 the bug.
 For information on granting read-only access to certain people and full edit access to others, see :ref:`product-group-controls`.

-.. note:: By default, bugs can also be seen by the Assignee, the Reporter, and everyone on the CC List, regardless of whether or not the bug would typically be viewable by them.
-Visibility to the Reporter and CC List can be overridden (on a per-bug basis) by bringing up the bug, finding the section that starts with ``Users in the roles selected below...`` and un-checking the box next to either 'Reporter' or 'CC List' (or both).
+.. note:: By default, bugs can also be seen by the Assignee, Reporter and Subscribers, regardless of whether or not the bug would typically be viewable by them.
+Visibility to the Reporter and Subscribers can be overridden (on a per-bug basis) by bringing up the bug, finding the section that starts with ``Users in the roles selected below...`` and un-checking the box next to either 'Reporter' or 'Subscribers' (or both).

 .. _create-groups: